|hope college > student life > habitat for humanity|

 Since its formation in 1993, the Hope chapter has been actively involved within the Holland community.
 In 1996, Hope raised funds to sponsor a home, which was then built on the corner of 19th and Columbia by Hope students.

-Work days are generally scheduled a few Saturdays a month with morning shifts from 8am-12:00 noon and afternoon shifts from 1:00pm-4:00pm.
+Work days are generally scheduled the 1st and 3rd Saturdays every month with morning shifts from 8am-12:00 noon and afternoon shifts from 1:00pm-4:00pm.
 Exact dates and times will be posted when they become available at the beginning of the semester.

 The Habitat office is located on the first floor of Dewitt.
 Enter the door leading to student offices directly next to the SUD desk and the office is straight back.